wilmixjemin8/JDK1.0/README.md

 JDk1.0   is   invented by  wilmix jemin  j  using CDollar  Technology at year 2015.

-It  is  designed  like  java  to interact  with  Struts, Spring , hibernate , AJAX, etc.
+It  is  designed  like  java  to interact  with  Oplus, S@ , H@, etc.

-But  JAVA  has  more  demerits since  it  is  focused only
+But  JAVA1.0  has  more  demerits since  it  is  focused only

 on software  development.
-SO Jdk1.0  is designed  like JAVA.
+SO Jdk1.0  is designed  like JAVA1.0.

 so  that  its  can   easily  made   connection   to WDBAJ$  security database.